-Society: “Life Was So Much Easier Before All These New Labels”
+Society: “Life Was Easy Before All These Labels”

 Easier for you perhaps, but not for them